 Havhingsten 'The Sea Stallion' in Roskilde Fjord - the world's largest reconstructed viking ship.

 Do not fret.
 We are a little more civilised nowadays.
 However, you will find many traces and artifacts from the Vikings and the Viking Age in Copenhagen and especially in the countryside, and the Viking city of Roskilde can be reached by 30 minutes with train, while Lejre Land of Legends and the Viking fortress Trelleborg and Frederikssund Viking Village all require a car.

-Copenhagen became capital of Denmark in 1167, when Bishop Absalon founded the city.
-Over the following years herring fishing brought great wealth to Copenhagen and, under the reign of King Christian 4th in the 17th century, the city grew to become the important regional capital it remains today.
+Copenhagen was founded in 1167 by Bishop Absalon.
+Over the following years herring fishing brought great wealth to Copenhagen and in the 15th century, the city claimed status as the capital of Denmark after Roskilde.
+Under the reign of King Christian 4th in the 17th century, the city grew to become the important regional capital it remains today.
 Today, the capital region has a population of 1.9 million.

 Copenhagen is home to one of the world’s oldest monarchies and an extremely popular royal family.
 And on April 16 2020, the matriarch, Her Majesty the Queen celebrates her 80th birthday.
 Due to the current coronavirus, a lot of the celetrations have been cancelled, but the beloved queen is celebrated in alternatives way, including a nationwide, televised birthday song.

 To fully understand the otherwise very modern and democratic Danes’ love for their royal family, one needs to look at our national identity.
 Denmark is a small country with a population of merely 5.6 million people, and many Danes perceive the royal family as moral protectors and representatives of our nation.